-Course name

 EUROPEAN CREDIT TRANSFER AND ACCUMULATION SYSTEM (ECTS)

 COURSE DESCRIPTION CARD - SYLLABUS

-Cybersecurity [S1SI1E>BSI] Course Field of study Year/Semester Artificial Intelligence 4/7 Area of study (specialization) Profile of study general academic Level of study Course offered in first-cycle english Form of study Requirements full-time compulsory Number of hours Lecture Laboratory classes Other (e.g. online) 30 30 0 Tutorials Projects/seminars 0 0 Number of credit points 5,00 Coordinators Lecturers dr inż.
-Michał Szychowiak prof. PP michal.szychowiak@put.poznan.pl dr inż.
-Arkadiusz Danilecki arkadiusz.danilecki@put.poznan.pl
+Course name

+Security of Computing Systems [S1Inf1>BSI]

+Course

+Field of study Year/Semester

+Computing 4/7

+Area of study (specialization) Profile of study

+general academic

+Level of study Course offered in

+first-cycle Polish

+Form of study Requirements full-time compulsory

+Number of hours

+Lecture Laboratory classes Other

+Tutorials Projects/seminars

+Number of credit points

+Coordinators Lecturers

+dr inż.
+Michał Szychowiak prof. PP michal.szychowiak@put.poznan.pl

 Prerequisites

-Student starting this module should have basic knowledge regarding operating systems and computing networks.
-Should also be able to efficiently use the Unix family and MS Windows operating system, along with basic programming skills (including main system calls), and to acquire additional information from supplementary sources.
+Student starting this module should have basic knowledge regardingoperating systems and computing networks.
+Should also be able to efficiently use the Unix family andMS Windows operating system, along with basic programming skills (including main system calls), and to acquire additional information from supplementary sources.
 Student should understand the need to extend his/her competences.
 In addition, in respect to the social skills the student should show attitudes as honesty, responsibility, perseverance, curiosity, creativity, manners, and respect for other people.

 Course objective

 1. Acquaint the students with the understanding of basic security problems, regarding the use, configuration and administration of security mechanisms at the system and application level, with particular attention on the communication facilities and protocols.
 2. Develop students' skills in solving problems related to securing the computing system infrastructure and applications.
 3. Getting the students to develop effective use of cryptographic mechanisms, access control and network communication protection, along with application layer security tools.
 4. Acquire such skills by solving practical exercises during laboratory classes.

 Course-related learning outcomes

 Knowledge:

-1. the student knows and understands the methods, techniques and tools used to solve problems in the field of information security concernind operating systems, computer networks, network services and software applications, including the use of cryptographic tools, VPN, firewalls and IDS 2. the student has knowledge related to professional ethics and responsibilities; understands the threats related to electronic crime the student has knowledge regarding trends and the most important new developments in computer science and related disciplines, concerning in particular security threats and methods of protection the student has a fundamental knowledge necessary to identify security threats of operating systems, computer networks and software applications 6. the student has the knowledge necessary for the proper selection of tools for authentication, confidentiality and integrity protection of data and communication Skills:
+- 1. the student knows and understands the methods, techniques and tools used to solve problems in the field of information security concernind operating systems, computer networks, network services and software applications, including the use of cryptographic tools, VPN, firewalls and IDS - 2. the student has knowledge related to professional ethics and responsibilities; understands the threats related to electronic crime - 3. the student has knowledge regarding trends and the most important new developments in computer science and related disciplines, concerning in particular security threats and methods of protection - 5. the student has a fundamental knowledge necessary to identify security threats of operating systems, computer networks and software applications - 6. the student has the knowledge necessary for the proper selection of tools for authentication, confidentiality and integrity protection of data and communication

+Skills:

-1. the student can protect the transmitted data against unauthorized reading 2. the student is able to assess software architecture from the perspective of non-functional requirements concerning the security protection 3. the student is able to acquire, combine, interpret and evaluate information from literature, databases and other information sources (in mother tongue and English); draw conclusions and formulate opinions based on it 4. the student can configure the operating system and network devices aimed at increasing safety of their work 5. the student can use firewalls and cryptographic tools (e.g. SSH, PGP) 6. the student can build a proper communication environment with VPN (using IPsec) and SSO mechanisms Social competences:
+- 1. the student can protect the transmitted data against unauthorized reading - 2. the student is able to assess software architecture from the perspective of non-functional requirements concerning the security protection - 3. the student is able to acquire, combine, interpret and evaluate information from literature, databases and other information sources (in mother tongue and English); draw conclusions and formulate opinions based on it - 4. the student can configure the operating system and network devices aimed at increasing safety of their work - 5. the student can use firewalls and cryptographic tools (e.g. SSH, PGP) - 6. the student can build a proper communication environment with VPN (using IPsec) and SSO mechanisms

+Social competences:

-1. the student understands that knowledge and skills related to computer science and data mining quickly becomes non relevant 2. the student knows examples of data mining and analysis and understands their limitations 3. the student is aware of the social role of technical university graduates, and especially understands the need of informing the society (especially through mass-media) about new developments in engineering and others areas Methods for verifying learning outcomes and assessment criteria Learning outcomes presented above are verified as follows: Formative assessment:
+- 1. the student understands that knowledge and skills related to computer science and data mining quickly becomes non relevant - 2. the student knows examples of data mining and analysis and understands their limitations - 3. the student is aware of the social role of technical university graduates, and especially understands the need of informing the society (especially through mass-media) about new developments in engineering and others areas

+Methods for verifying learning outcomes and assessment criteria

+Learning outcomes presented above are verified as follows: